William Tozer

 William George Tozer (1829–1899) was a colonial bishop in the 19th century.

 He was born in Teignmouth and educated at St John's College, Oxford and ordained in 1854.
 His first post was a curacy at St Mary Magdalene Munster Square.
 Later he was Vicar of Burgh-le-Marsh.
 In 1862 he was appointed leader of the Universities' Mission to Central Africa.
-He was Bishop in Central Africa for a decade and later held further Episcopal appointments in the West Indies.
+He was a bishop in Central Africa for a decade and later held further Episcopal appointments in the West Indies.
 He died on 23 June 1899.